amineHorseman/images-web-crawler/readme.md

 images_folder_path = "./" + keyword
 crawler.download_images(target_folder=folder_path)
 ```
-This program will crawl Google Search Images to collect 50 images and save them in disk.
+This program will crawl Google Search Images and Flikr to collect 50 images from each and save them to disk.

-Note in this case that, the program will consume 5 querries from you Google Search Engine.
+Note in this case that, the program will consume 5 queries from you Google Search Engine.
 That's because Google's API limits the number of images per querry to 10.

-To test the program, make sure to replace the values of 'my_key' and 'my_serach_engine_id' variables by your own keys.
+To test the program, make sure to replace the values of 'api_keys' variables by your own keys.

 ### Download images from existing list of URLs
 ```
 import web_crawler

 keyword = 'cats'
-my_key = '1111111111111' # put here your google API Key
+api_keys = [('google', 'XXXXXXXXXXXXXXXXXXXXXXXX', 'YYYYYYYYY'),
-my_search_engine_id = '111111111111' # put here your Google Search API ID
+            ('flickr', 'XXXXXXXXXXXXXXXXXXXXXXXX', 'YYYYYYYYY')]
 images_nbr = 50 # number of images to get
 urls_file_path = "./" + keyword + "/links.txt" # URLs previously saved using crawler.save_urls